devfile/devfile-web/libs/docs/src/docs/no-version/quickstart-odo.md

         [p] - Manually apply local changes to the application on the cluster
     ```

-12. The application port `3000` served in the cluster gets routed to your host on a different port (in this case `20001`).
+13. The application port `3000` served in the cluster gets routed to your host on a different port (in this case `20001`).
 Run `curl http://localhost:20001` and you should see the following output

     ``` {% title="Response content returned by curl" %}
     Hello world!%
     ```

-13. (Optional) Normally it is recommended to use `odo init` to start your project from a devfile registry stack, see [Developing with Node.JS](https://odo.dev/docs/user-guides/quickstart/nodejs#step-2-initializing-your-application-odo-init) and [Command Reference: odo init](https://odo.dev/docs/command-reference/init) for details

 14. Congratulations!
 You have written your first devfile project with `odo`!